snoonetIRC/website/content/community/writerchat.md

 **/r/writerchat goals**

-/r/writerchat aims to be a community where writers of all kinds can gather and feel at home, whether it be in the chat room or on the subreddit.
+{{< subreddit_link writerchat >}} aims to be a community where writers of all kinds can gather and feel at home, whether it be in the chat room or on the subreddit.
 We ask our members to contribute to the community through critique and through content.

 **We have only two rules:**